bayrameda/MrAP/README.md

 Please check out the notebooks for the usage.
 The experiments are executed on version 1.6.0+cu101 of PyTorch and version 2.0.4 of PyTorch-scatter.

+# Data
+You can download the Knowledge Base data enriched with numerical node attributes ( FB15K-237, YAGO15K) from https://github.com/nle-ml/mmkb.

 # License
 MIT